 - How much you pay for tools and software

-- Virtual assistant and eventual employees
+- Virtual assistants and eventual employees

 Step 5: Create your service and a sales funnel

 Your content and services should focus on solving a specific issue that your buyer persona may encounter.
 As a marketer, your primary role is to find potential customers and show them how your services will help them grow by solving their pain points.
 The goal is to convert leads into paying customers.
 For example, you can offer to create a chatbot that improves customer service.

 Here are a few ways to create your drop servicing agency: